robusta-dev/Hello-DevOps-Project/docs/projects/buildpythonlocally/yourfirstproject.md

 ## Build the Docker image

-The main goal of using Docker is to make an app portable and reproducible.
-If you share just the Dockerfile, a person cannot run your application.
-It's just instructions and not the actual application.

-This is why we need a Docker Image.
-It is a binary package with your app, dependencies and startup command baked into it.
+A Docker image is a binary package with your app, dependencies and startup command baked into it.

-Anyone can use this image to create one or more containers.
-You heard it right, a single image can be used to create multiple containers.
+Anyone with the Docker image can run your application without any issues.

 Run the following command to build the docker image
 ```yaml linenums="1"
 docker build -t python-app:v1 . # (1)!
 ```

-1.  ### What are these arguments for?
+1.  **What are these arguments for?**

     `-t` - Used to tag the image, in this case `v1`.
 You can create multiple versions of the same image with different tags.